OpenEvalProject/evals/manuscripts/elife-06426/v1/manuscript.md

 To characterize the topography of PRC and PHC functional connectivity with voxels along the longitudinal (anterior to posterior) and transverse (lateral to medial) axis of the EC, we plotted mean parameter estimates for each slice (see Figure 3B).
 These slice-by-slice plots further confirmed a dominant topographical organization of EC connectivity along the longitudinal axis with decreasing PRC connectivity and increasing PHC connectivity from anterior to posterior to EC.
 Furthermore, lateral to medial connectivity plots demonstrated decreasing PRC and increasing PHC connectivity.

-## Subicular connectivity profiles related to functional EC subregions and PRC/PHC
+### Subicular connectivity profiles related to functional EC subregions and PRC/PHC

-## EC subregions differentially interact with proximal and distal subiculum
+#### EC subregions differentially interact with proximal and distal subiculum

 Anatomical studies in rodents have demonstrated that LEC and MEC exhibit different patterns of connectivity along the proximo-distal (transverse) axis of the subiculum and CA1 (e.g., Witter et al., 2000a).
 Similarly, anterolateral vs posteromedial EC regions in nonhuman primates have been shown to exhibit differential connectivity with proximal vs distal subiculum and CA1 (Witter and Amaral, 1991).
 These findings motivated us to test whether functional connectivity between our functional EC subregions and the hippocampus is topographically organized.
 Within the hippocampus, we focused on the subiculum, based on previous findings demonstrating that the topographic organization of cortico-hippocampal functional connectivity is most prominent in the subiculum (Libby et al., 2012).

 Consistent with our previous analyses for the EC, we divided the subiculum into four equal portions along the longitudinal (anterior vs posterior) and transverse (lateral [‘proximal’] vs medial [‘distal’]) axis.
 We then extracted mean parameter estimates of functional connectivity with anterior-lateral and posterior-medial EC for each subicular section and each subject and submitted them to a factorial ANOVA to test for connectivity differences as a function of EC subregion (al-EC vs pm-EC) and anterior vs posterior and proximal vs distal subiculum subregions.
 Similar to the division of the EC, we performed the proximal-distal cut individually for each coronal subiculum slice.

 Repeated-measures ANOVAs with EC seed connectivity estimates revealed a significant two-way interaction of seed EC subregion × proximal vs distal subiculum (Exp.
 1: F(1,14) = 25.7, p < 0.001; Exp.
 2: F(1,13) = 24.3, p < 0.001).
 However, there was no interaction between EC seed region and longitudinal subiculum sections (p > 0.26).
 Follow-up t-tests confirmed that the proximal subiculum showed significantly greater connectivity with al-EC than with pm-EC (Exp.
 1: t(14) = 2.27; p = 0.040; Exp.
 2: t(13) = 2.15; p = 0.049) and, conversely, that distal subiculum showed significantly greater connectivity with pm-EC than with al-EC (Exp.
 1: t(14) = 3.06; p = 0.008; Exp.
 2: t(13) = 4.24, p = 0.001).
-Slice-by-slice plots confirmed that connectivity of the al-EC decreased from proximal (lateral) to distal (medial) subiculum, whereas pm-EC connectivity increased (see
+Slice-by-slice plots confirmed that connectivity of the al-EC decreased from proximal (lateral) to distal (medial) subiculum, whereas pm-EC connectivity increased (see Figure 4A and Figure 4—figure supplement 1A for data of Experiment 1 and 2, respectively).

 ![Figure 4.](https://cdn.elifesciences.org/articles/06426/elife-06426-fig4-v1.jpg)

 **Figure 4.:** (A) To test for differential connectivity of EC functional subdivisions with the subiculum, anterior-lateral EC (al-EC) and posterior-medial EC (pm-EC) regions that exhibited preferential connectivity with PRC vs PHC, respectively (see paired t-tests in Figure 2A) were used as seed regions.
 The subiculum ROI was equally divided into four portions along the longitudinal (anterior vs posterior) and transverse (proximal vs distal) axis and mean betas of functional connectivity with EC seeds extracted for each subsection.
 Repeated-measures ANOVAs revealed a significant seed (al-EC vs pm-EC) × proximal-distal subiculum interaction in both datasets (p < 0.001; NExp1 = 15, NExp2 = 14; results shown for Exp.
 1).
 Slice-by-slice plots of connectivity estimates demonstrated decreasing al-EC-connectivity and increasing pm-EC connectivity from proximal to distal subiculum but no anterior-posterior dissociation.
 (B) Similarly, connectivity for PRC vs PHC seeds with the subiculum along the longitudinal and transverse axis was evaluated.
 Seed (PRC vs PHC) × proximal-distal subiculum section interactions were significant across both datasets (p < 0.01) with preferential connectivity of PRC with proximal and PHC with distal subiculum, respectively.
 Slice-by-slice plots of connectivity estimates along the hippocampal long axis revealed stronger PRC connectivity with the most anterior and stronger PHC connectivity with the most posterior subiculum (= 8 slices), respectively (Exp.
 1).
 See also Figure 4—figure supplement 1 for data of Exp.
-2.DOI: http://dx.doi.org/10.7554/eLife.06426.009
+2.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/06426/elife-06426-fig4-figsupp1-v1.jpg)

-**Figure 4—figure supplement 1.:** A) and PRC/PHC seeds (B) for Experiment 2.DOI: http://dx.doi.org/10.7554/eLife.06426.010

-## Repeated-measures ANOVAs and slice-by-slice plots for PRC/PHC seeds
+#### Repeated-measures ANOVAs and slice-by-slice plots for PRC/PHC seeds

 Previous human resting-state fMRI studies at 3 Tesla (Kahn et al., 2008; Libby et al., 2012) have reported reliable differences in connectivity between the PRC and PHC with the hippocampus along the longitudinal hippocampal axis, most prominently with the subiculum (Libby et al., 2012).
 However, a dissociation of PRC vs PHC connectivity along the proximo-distal axis of the subiculum, as demonstrated between PRC and POR in rodents (Naber et al., 1999, 2001; Agster and Burwell, 2013), has not been reported so far in humans.